-Henry A. Fernandez , Chairman of the Board and Chief Executive Officer Fortified strategy and strengthened Continued the transformation of MSCI by developing a strategy that focuses on providing actionable solutions that enable industry participants to prepare for the future. leadership • Led a robust strategic planning process, which focused on key long-term growth areas such as ESG, fixed income, wealth management, client solutions, the MSCI Analytics Platform and a broader technology transformation.
-Enhanced the leadership team to support the Company's growth strategy by (i) hiring a Chief Technology Officer and Head of Engineering to execute our technology optimization strategy and a Global Head of Client Solutions to bring integrated solutions to our larger asset owner and asset manager clients and assist in developing our private asset class strategy and (ii) appointing the Head of Client Coverage-APAC to the Executive Committee to elevate representation of the Asia Pacific region in management's decision making- process. • Strengthened the Company's focus on ESG issues by (i) appointing a Chief Responsibility Officer for the first time at the Company to lead a cross-functional team of senior leaders who will work together to streamline the Company's ESG disclosures and reevaluate and make recommendations for improving the Company's ESG strategy and policies and (ii) incorporating multiple corporate ESG objectives into his KPIs for 2019.
-Drove exceptional financial • During a year of volatility in international markets and periods of heightened levels of uncertainty in the U.S. markets, achieved the following strong financial results: performance and enhanced capital • Delivered revenues of \$1.4 billion for the year ended December 31, 2018, representing 12.5% growth over the year ended December 31, 2017. management Robust expense management, together with strong revenue performance generated net income of \$508 million for the year ended December 31, 2018, representing an increase of 67.1% and Adjusted EBITDA of \$772 million for the year ended December 31, 2018, representing an increase of 17.1%; in each case compared to the prior year, and a net income margin of 35.4% and Adjusted EBITDA Margin of 53.9%; in each case for the year ended December 31, 2018. • Achieved strong operating metrics contributing to a total run rate at December 31, 2018 of \$1.4 billion, with an organic subscription run rate growth of 10.0%.
-Generated outstanding diluted EPS and Adjusted EPS growth of 71.0% and 34.4%, respectively, for the year ended December 31, 2018 compared to the year ended December 31, 2017, which was driven by continued strong operating performance. • Successfully executed a \$500 million senior notes offering, which positioned the Company to take advantage of market volatility and repurchase \$925 million of shares at opportunistic price levels. • Increased the quarterly dividend by 52.6%, resulting, when combined with share repurchases, in returning \$1.1 billion to shareholders during the year ended December 31, 2018.
+billy A. Perinanae z, Chairman of the Board and Chief Executive Officer Fortified strategy and strengthened leadership Continued the transformation of MSCI by developing a strategy that focuses on providing actionable solutions that enable industry participants to prepare for the future.
+Led a robust strategic planning process, which focused on key long-term growth areas such as ESG, fixed income, wealth management, client solutions, the MSCI Analytics Platform an a broader technology transformation.
+Enhanced the leadership team to support the Company's growth strategy by (i) hiring a Chie Technology Officer and Head of Engineering to execute our technology optimization strategy and a Global Head of Client Solutions to bring integrated solutions to our larger asset owner and asset manager clients and assist in developing our private asset class strategy and (ii) appointing the Head of Client Coverage-APAC to the Executive Committee to elevate representation of the Asia Pacific region in management's decision making-process.
+Strengthened the Company's focus on ESG issues by (i) appointing a Chief Responsibility Officer for the first time at the Company's ESG disclosures and reevaluate and make recommendations for improving the Company's ESG strategy and policies and (ii) incorporating multiple corporate ESG objectives into his KPIs for 2019.
+Drove exceptional financial performance and enhanced capital management During a year of volatility in international markets and periods of heightened levels of uncertainty in the U.S. markets, achieved the following strong financial results: Delivered revenues of \$1.4 billion for the year ended December 31, 2018, representing 12.5% growth over the year ended December 31, 2017.
+Robust expense management, together with strong revenue performance generated nee income of \$508 million for the year ended December 31, 2018, representing an increase of 67.1% and Adjusted EBITDA of \$772 million for the year ended December 31, 2018, representing an increase of 17.1%; in each case compared to the prior year, and a net income margin of 35.4% and Adjusted EBITDA Margin of 53.9%; in each case for the year ended December 31, 2018.
+Achieved strong operating metrics contributing to a total run rate at December 31, 2018 of \$1.4 billion, with an organic subscription run rate growth of 71.0% and 34.4%, respectively, for the year ended December 31, 2018 compared to the year ended December 31, 2017, which was driven by continued strong operating performance.
+Successfully executed a \$500 million senior notes offering, which positioned the Company t take advantage of market volatility and repurchase \$925 million of shares at opportunistic price levels.
+Increased the quarterly dividend by 52.6%, resulting, when combined with share repurchases in returning \$1.1 billion to shareholders during the year ended December 31, 2018.